patrickjuchli/basic-ftp/README.md

 `lastMod(filename): Promise<Date>`

-Get the last modified time of a file in the working directory.
+Get the last modification time of a file in the working directory.
+This command might not be supported by your FTP server and throw an exception.

 `size(filename): Promise<number>`